-ExxonMobil today has a long history that led it to become the largest publicly traded oil and gas company in the world.
-It uses the latest technologies to meet the world’s demands for energy, exploring for oil and natural gas, extracting these resources, and refining and distributing the petroleum products around the world.
-The company has nearly 40 refineries in multiple countries and is exploring both on land and offshore.
+ExxonMobil today has a long history that led it to become the world’s largest publicly traded oil and gas company.
+It uses the latest technologies to meet the world’s energy demands, exploring oil and natural gas, extracting these resources, and refining and distributing petroleum products across the globe.
+The company has nearly forty refineries in multiple countries and is exploring both on land and underwater.

 Use of Asbestos

 Refineries, exploration and drilling equipment, pipelines, boilers and furnaces, ships, and other types of equipment used by Mobil Oil over the years contained a lot of asbestos.
-Many workers in these facilities would also have worn asbestos-containing protective hear in high-heat environments to protect from heat and burns.
+Many workers in these facilities would also have worn asbestos-containing protective gear in high-heat environments to protect from burns.

-The people who were put at risk of being exposed to asbestos because of Mobil Oil include anyone who worked at any of the facilities or with the equipment, and even the family members of these workers.
-Asbestos is made up of miniscule fibers that when disturbed, can become airborne.
-When inhaled with the air around it, these particles can lodge in the body and cause illness over time: lung cancer, asbestosis, and mesothelioma.
+Asbestos is made up of tiny fibers that, when disturbed, can become airborne.
+When inhaled, these particles can lodge in the body and cause illness over time: lung cancer, asbestosis, and mesothelioma.
 Workers may even have carried home fibers on their clothing, contaminating family members in the home.

-The workers at the biggest risk of exposure were those that worked directly with equipment and components that contained asbestos.
-For instance, repair and maintenance workers, pipefitters, plumbers, boiler and furnace workers, and others with hands-on jobs could have disturbed the asbestos during the course of their duties and caused fibers to be released into the air.
+The workers at the most significant risk of exposure worked directly with equipment and components that contained asbestos.
+For instance, repair and maintenance workers, pipefitters, plumbers, boiler and furnace workers, and others with hands-on jobs could have disturbed the asbestos during their duties and caused fibers to be released into the air.

 Asbestos Lawsuits against Mobil Oil

-One example of a case against Mobil was brought by the widow of a man, George R. Smith, who worked as a plumber and pipefitter.
-Several companies were listed as defendants in the case.
-Smith developed mesothelioma and as the trial went on, all the other companies were dismissed and liability was found to sit with Mobil alone.
-The company was found negligent in this man’s mesothelioma and death and his widow won more than $4 million in damages.
+- One case against Mobil was brought by the widow of a man, George R. Smith, who worked as a plumber and pipefitter.
+He listed several companies as defendants in the case.
+Smith developed mesothelioma, and as the trial went on, the court dismissed all the other companies and found liability to be Mobil’s alone.
+The company was found negligent in this man’s mesothelioma, and death and his widow won more than $4 million in damages.